 Here at Williams Aerial & Mapping, Inc. we are proud to be able to offer a large variety of products.
 This is partially due to the array of sensors we hold in our possession.
 We are able to accommodate any curent project you have or any project that you will have in the future.
 We hope that our sensor descriptions are informative and that any question you may have has been answered.
 However, if they were not, we encourage you to ask us any question you may have.
 Please visit our Contact page if there is anything we might be able to help you with.

 The Harrier 68i is designed for both aircraft and helicopter operation.
 It combines a wide angle laser scanner

 that gives us the opportunity to extract the most comprehensive datasets for your project.
 This state of the art sensor

 combines a 400kHz laser with an integrated medium-format digital frame camera supplying robust point clouds with high-quality

 digital images collected simultaneously for ortho rectification.

 The Trimble Harrier 68i uses Multiple-Time-Around Technology to allow for multiple laser pulses and echoes in the air, increasing the point density of the mission.

 This sensor is the ideal solution for wide area mapping, power-line mapping, pipeline monitoring and corridor mapping.

 The Leica RC camera series has been a number one choice for Aerial Survey professionals all over the world.
-This sensor is the culmination of decades of development which first started with Wild's first aerial camera in the 1920's.
+This sensor is the culmination of decades of development which started with Wild's first aerial camera in the 1920's.

-The RC30 offers high quality lenses producing high resolution imagery, forward motion compensation (FMC) that compensates for the aircrafts velocity at the point of camera triggering, and the optional PAV30 gyro-stabilized mount which levels the camera with it's automatic drift control.
+The RC30 offers high quality lenses producing high resolution imagery, forward motion compensation (FMC) that compensates for the aircrafts velocity at the point of camera triggering, and the optional PAV30 gyro-stabilized mount which levels the camera with its automatic drift control.